 Praised for her “beautiful singing” (Superconductor) and named a “standout” by Opera News, Kasia Borowiec has quickly established herself as a young soprano to watch.
 In the 2017-2018 season, she returns to both the Santa Fe Opera and Palm Beach Opera.
 As a member of Santa Fe Opera’s Apprentice Artist Program, Kasia sings the title role in The Golden Cockerel.
 She also performs in Santa Fe Opera’s presentation of Justice at the Opera, hosted by Supreme Court Justice Ruth Bader Ginsburg.
 Kasia then returns to the Benenson Young Artist Program at Palm Beach Opera where she sings Paquette in Candide, the Countess in the family performance of Le Nozze di Figaro, and study covers the title role in Tosca.
 This season, she also appears with the Atlantic Classical Orchestra as the Soprano Soloist in Beethoven’s Ninth Symphony and in a chamber recital with the New Jersey Symphony Orchestra.
+In the summer of 2018, Kasia will join the Gerdine Young Artist Program at Opera Theatre of Saint Louis to cover Violetta in La Traviata.

 During the 2016-2017 season, Kasia made her Palm Beach Opera debut singing the roles of the Page in Rigoletto and Isabel in Pirates of Penzance.
 She also covered the role of Cio-Cio San in Madama Butterfly for the company and appeared as a soloist for Palm Beach Opera’s Opera at the Waterfront program.
 As a member of the 2016 Apprentice Artist Program at Santa Fe Opera, Kasia sang the role of Lisa Brennan in a workshop of The (R)evolution of Steve Jobs and Tatyana in the final scene from Eugene Onegin for the Apprentice Scenes program.